 These are all valid questions.
 But one thing to keep in mind throughout the process is that it’s never just about the technology or disruption.
 We’re not trying to invent new processes – we’re striving to put new tools in your hands to improve existing processes and empower you to meet objectives and increase effectiveness.
 But if you’re looking to pilot frontier technologies at your site, consider these accessible solutions:

 Compact, wearable devices are increasingly popular with health-conscious, connected consumers – think FitBit and Apple Watch – and they are enabling companies to accomplish similar goals.
-Wearables enable companies to solve a multitude of problems with smart sensors, GPS and vitality tracking.
+Wearables enable innovation-focused companies to solve a multitude of problems with smart sensors, GPS and vitality tracking.
 For example, voltage sensing wristbands have the potential to prevent employees from coming into contact with open energy sources, giving the end user a buzz to inform them of immediate risk in real-time – but the opportunities are limitless.

 For companies interested in diving into the world of frontier technology, beacons are an excellent place to start.
 These devices are simple & affordable, sending out a location signal with a unique identifier to interact with smartphones, tablets and other Mobile devices.
 Beacons enable employers to geo-fence areas, locate employees and trigger context-specific alerts and actions in real-time.